doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab1.md

 This makes it ideal for digital signal processing (DSP) tasks.
 In this lab, we will use the Audio CODEC as a DAC to output the 24-bit processed data through the audio output port.
 Additionally, in Lab 203B3, we provide a 3.5mm jack to BNC cable, which you can use to connect the output to an oscilloscope for visualizing the signal.

 ![](3.5-bnc.jpg)

+You can also buy your own cable: https://s.shopee.vn/7fQoF97hYY

 ## Assignment Overview